claytonmarinho/aconnectnode/README.md

 ## How to use

 Type `aconnect -l` so you can see which MIDI controllers you got in your system.
 Rename `.env-example` to `.env` and edit the env variable `CONNECTIONS` accordingly to how you want to connect them.
-I suggest using client names instead of ids, to avoid missing connections when the client ids are changed.

 ```
 $ sudo aconnect -l